Gold Mining Process Development

 dioxide gas into the atmosphere.
 Today’s roasting plants employ elaborate

-gas scrubbing systems that frequently produce sulfuric acid as a byproduct.
+gas scrubbing systems that frequently produce sulfuric acid as a byproduct. - Chemical oxidation using nitric acid at ambient pressure and temperature

 has also been used on a limited basis.